jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

        Look into competitors for online content services for desktop and mobile.
 Ensure best service, selection, and pricing.

     3. Objective: Assess and update NF & JNF collections - End of 2021
        Ensure non fiction meets collection development criteria.
 Cull and restock as needed.
+A major culling could result in more room for high circulation items like DVDs.
+Rural libraries should absolutely carry non-fiction, but general items can be preserved over more specific items, when appropriate.
+Items which will become outdates instantly (like software manuals) will be phased completely out, and the civil war items.

 2. GOAL: More reference services

 	Reference serivces present a unique challenge to libraries.
 Digital resources are more prevalent than ever.

-    1. Objective: Review digital reference services - End of 2021 Look at which digital reference services are employed at other libraries.
+    1. Objective: Review digital reference services - End of 2022 Look at which digital reference services are employed at other libraries.
 Analyze the effectiveness of those services and calculate the cost-benefit of each service.
 Such services likely include various types of databases, as well as browser extensions, as well as not-for-profit and local services.

-    2. Objective: Support networked resources - End of 2022
+    2. Objective: Support networked resources - End of 2023
     Ensure online content services, for desktop and mobile, are being marketed and explained to the appropriate audience with advertising and support materials including on the website, in the building, and around the Appomattox community.
 Ensure the library website includes useful documents, tutorials, and manuals for any/all library related services.

 3. GOAL: Improve accessibility

 	Ensuring all people enjoy services equally.

-    1. Objective: Review patron registration procedure - End of 2019 Ensure the patron registration procedure is fair and effective, and not overly complicated.
-Current registration policy and procedure should be rated on target audiences, failure rates, failure states, and ease of use.
+    1. Objective: Review policy statements - End of 2019
+       Ensure the patron policies are enforceable, brief and understandable, as well as fair and effective.
+Current registration policy and procedure should be rated and modified on target audience needs, failure rates, failure states, and ease of use.
+For instance, currently we have a hard ban on "cellphones" but that is not the reality.
+Cellphones are ubiquitious, and a key part of the modern business "tool-chain".

     2. Objective: Website improvement - End of 2021
        Create a simple-to-use and easy-to-update website.
 Website may contain blog elements and other interactive elements.
-Site should be future-proofed, designed with updating, upgrading, and technology shifts in mind.
+Website should be "good".
+In particular, study the less desireable mistakes of all the other library websites and do not commit to their same mistakes.
+Design should prioritize handicapped accessibility, mobile device accessibility, as well as low-bandwidth accessibliity.

 4. GOAL: Increase community engagement

 	Working with others.

-    1. Objective: Improve patron policy - End of 2019
+    1. Objective: Increase memberships - End of 2020
-       The following policies should be revamped, updated, and simplified: Patron conduct, internet use, unattended children, conduct violations.
-Many of the regulations contained therein are clunky and/or difficult to enforce.
-A more unified, simplified, and up-to-date policy would be a huge improvement both in readability, enforeability, and conciseness.

-    2. Objective: Community outreach - End of 2022
-       Explore new opportunities in the community for partnerships in programming, marketting, and educating.
+       Paid professional memberships' budget line item should include an amount equal to the total fees for the following organizations: the American Library Assocation (ALA), Public Library Association (PLA), Virginia Library Association (VLA), Virginia Public Library Directors Association (VPLDA), and the Appomattox County Chamber of Commerce (CC).

-    3. Objective: Programming Newsletters – End of 2021
+    2. Objective: Programming Newsletters – End of 2021
        Publish regular newsletters, Fall and Spring, advertising events.
 Market them at the front desk and online.

-    4. Objective: Friends of the Library - End of 2023 Renew EIN and 501c(3) for Friends (ACLA).
+    3. Objective: Friends of the Library - End of 2022 Renew EIN and 501c(3) for Friends (ACLA).
 Publish marketing materials for Friends.
 Review membership fees, recordkeeping, and organization.

+    4. Objective: Community outreach - End of 2023
+       Explore new opportunities in the community for partnerships in programming, marketting, and educating.

 5. GOAL: Streamline management